Skip to main content

 *If, during an A.R.E., the hosts are unable to uphold the guidelines and keep the A.R.E. under control, they are required to call Public Safety at 610-328-8333 or ext.
 8333.

-Enrolled Swarthmore students are permitted to host one (1) non-College guest to an event/party (including Tri-Co students).
+Enrolled Swarthmore students are permitted to host one (1) non-College guest to an event (including Tri-Co students).
 The guest, accompanied by the student host, must check in at the door.
-All guests are required to provide either a current Tri-Co or valid United States government issued ID with a birth date.
-If there is a disagreement as to the validity of an ID, a host, Party Associates, or the guest should seek advice from Public Safety or the Office of Student Engagement.
+All guests are required to provide either a current Tri-Co or valid United States or foreign government issued ID with a birth date.
+If there is a disagreement as to the validity of an ID, a host or the guest should seek advice from Public Safety or the Office of Student Engagement.
 Usually, events are not open to the general public without written permission from OSE.

 College employees are not permitted to attend student-hosted A.R.E., unless their attendance is directly related to their role and responsibilities as an employee of the College.